KeyboardKit/KeyboardKit/README.md

 KeyboardKit helps you create custom keyboard extensions with Swift and SwiftUI.

 KeyboardKit extends Apple's native APIs and provides you with a lot more functionality.
-It lets you create keyboards that mimic native iOS keyboards with just a few lines of code.
+It lets you create custom keyboards that mimic native iOS keyboards with just a few lines of code.

 <p align="center">
     <img src ="Resources/Demo.gif" width=450 />